janjongboom/mbed-blogs-draft/2016-01-11-eddystone.md

 ![Not just an Eddystone beacon, we're also a legit BLE device](assets/physical1.jpg)

-And after we hit 'Pair', a connection is made and we can start reading and writing characteristics.
+After we hit 'Pair', a connection is made and we can start reading and writing characteristics.

 ![We're paired and ready to go](assets/physical2.jpg)

-I expect that the Pairing step will no longer be necessary when connecting via a Physical Web URL when everything is ready, but for now this will be necessary.
+I expect that the Pairing step will no longer be necessary when connecting via a Physical Web URL when everything is ready, but for now this is necessary.

 ## Conclusion